fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download definitions of all the 1000+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files.
 Refer each theme with their respective file names.|

+Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.

-* The download package also contains `fusioncharts-gem` under `fusioncharts-suite-xt > integrations > ror > fusioncharts-wrapper` folder.
+* The download package also contains FusionCharts gem under `fusioncharts-suite-xt > integrations > ror > fusioncharts-wrapper` folder.
 This folder will also contain native RoR FusionCharts **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/ruby-on-rails '@@open-newtab')**.
 The folder structure is shown below:

-Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.

 ![Ruby on Rails Js Folder]({% site.baseurl %}/gif/ror-folder-structure.gif)

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `ror` folder in the FusionCharts Suite XT package.

-> It is recommended that you copy the `fusioncharts-rails.rb` file from `fusioncharts-suite-xt > integrations > ror > fusioncharts-wrapper` to your project folder.

-Add the following code lines in the **app/assets/javascripts/application.js** file:
+To include FusionCharts library in your project add the following code of lines in the **app/assets/javascripts/application.js** file:

 ```
 //= require fusioncharts/fusioncharts